Decomox/Decomox/README.md

 Currently focused on deep learning in Machine Learning, exploring the exciting realms of Robotics
 Love diving into challenging projects that allow me to leverage my skills and create innovative solutions
-Actively learning and growing in computer vision, robotics programming, and game development
-Always exploring new technologies and pushing the boundaries of what's possible
+Actively learning and growing in machine learning, computer vision, and robotics programming Always exploring new technologies and pushing the boundaries of what's possible

 ## Goals and Aspirations